 To enable sender domains that are not registered with HES to send emails, add the sender's domain that you own or manage as one of the managed domains in your HES account.

-For customers who have sender domains (that they do not own or manage) allowed to relay through their mail server, and to allow them to be sent, contact Technical Support and request these domains to be whitelisted.
+For customers who have sender domains (that they do not own or manage) allowed to relay through their mail server, and to allow them to be sent, contact Technical Support and request these domains to be approved.

 HES users that do not have outbound mail scanning enabled but who want to to have it enabled must contact Technical Support and provide the following information: